 Which fruits?
 Strawberries, raspberries, gooseberries, blackcurrants, redcurrants, cherries, plums, blackberries, boysenberries.

-Ramble round the fields picking your fruit at Lathcoats Farm before tucking into coffee and cake at the excellently-named Bee Shed Coffee House next door, located in a barn that used to be utilised for beekeeping.
-Say hello to the goats, pigs and donkeys next door before you leave.
+You'll need to book in advance, at a cost of £2.10 per person, £2 of which can be used towards paying for the fruit you pick.
+Ramble round the fields picking your fruit at Lathcoats Farm before tucking into coffee and cake at the Bee Shed Coffee House next door, located in a barn that used to be utilised for beekeeping.
+Say hello to the goats, pigs and donkeys next door.

 McLauchlans of Boxted, Colchester